LaunchMenu/LM-applet-examples/examples/searchPattern/README.md

-# Search hook basic
+# Search pattern

-Shows off a basic single item search and usage of model-react hooks
+Shows off the results of returning a search pattern

 ## Running